losrobbos/vercel-fullstack-deploy-guide/README.md

 With that config we will whitelist ALL our routes and do not need to configure them one by one.
 That simplifies the setup a lot.

+### Preparing the automatic build of React

+We need to tell vercel to build react on the server AFTER every deploy.

+Vercel will only look for a "build" script in the package.json of your MAIN folder (so the package.json of your express app!).
+It will not look for it in the client folder.

+So we just create a build script in the top level package.json and will here just call the build script of react in the client folder:
+'build': 'npm run build --prefix client'

+Test if the build works by running: `npm run build` from your express folder (not within the client folder)

+That's it.
+Now Vercel will know which folder to build on deploy.

 ### Serving React over Express

 Now that we got our Express app deployment setup, we need to prepare express to serve React over a "route".

+We want to serve react over our main route /.

+First we need to remove / comment out any express routes on the home route:

+` // app.use('/', indexController) `

+The home route should NOT get handled by express anymore.
+We want to serve React there!

-We now setup a special route in express to serve the whole build folder.
+We now setup a special route in express to serve the whole build folder on the home route.
 We can share a whole folder by using the express.static middleware.

 Put this into your app.js file: